bbatsov/batsov.com/_posts/2022-06-01-who-needs-modern-emacs.md

 [^1]: E.g. <https://lwn.net/ml/emacs-devel/20200906133719.cu6yaldvenxubcqq@Ergus/> and the response to the mail thread here <https://lwn.net/Articles/832311/>.
 [^2]: I wrote more on the topic here <https://batsov.com/articles/2021/11/16/why-emacs-redux/>.
+[^3]: I won't even go into what "modern" really means, as I have a feeling it means very different things for different people.
+Often "modern" simply means "familiar".